patrickmj/Multilanguage/README.md

 Simple Pages and Exhibits can be assigned a language code from the Multilanguage Content tab.
 For a multilanguage site, you will have to recreate your pages and exhibits in the new languages.

+If the plugin is installed, Simple Pages and Exhibits content will disappear without updating the language assignments from the Multilanguage Content tab.
+Each new SP or Exhibit requires a language assignment from that page.